The expected value of sample information calculations for external validation of risk prediction models: EVSI computation algorithms

 The power of this approach is in the flexibility of the bootstrap method in accommodating different types of outcomes and practical considerations in validation studies.
-For example, if the dataset \(\mathbf{d}\) has non-trivial level of missing data, which affects the amount of information it contains, the step \ref{BS_trueNBs} in the above algorithm can include an imputation component, generating the population \(\mathbf{F}\) without any missing values (and similarly, step \ref{BS_generate_data} can introduce missingness in the data to simulate a real-world validation dataset).
+For example, if \(\mathbf{d}\) has non-trivial level of missing data, which affects the amount of information it contains, Step \ref{BS_trueNBs} in Table \ref{table:BS_algorithm} can include an imputation component, generating the population \(\mathcal{D^*}\) without any missing values (and similarly, Step \ref{BS_generate_data} can introduce missingness in the future sample to simulate a real-world validation dataset).

-The ordinary bootstrap, which assigns weights from a scaled \(\text{Multinomial}(1/n,1/n,...)\) distribution to observations, is conceptually similar to the Bayesian bootstrap and has been interpreted in a Bayesian way (e.g., in the approximate Bayesian bootstrap employed in missing value imputation\textsuperscript{23}).
-In data-driven VoI analyses it generates similar results to the Bayesian bootstrap\textsuperscript{11,22}.
+The ordinary bootstrap, which assigns weights from a scaled \(\text{Multinomial}(1,1,...,1)\) distribution to observations in \(\mathbf{d}\), is conceptually similar to the Bayesian bootstrap and has been interpreted in a Bayesian way (e.g., in the approximate Bayesian bootstrap employed in missing value imputation\textsuperscript{27}).
+In data-driven VoI analyses it generates similar results to the Bayesian bootstrap\textsuperscript{25}.
 It thus can be used in lieu of the Bayesian bootstrap in step \ref{BS_generate_population}.